“The truth is incontrovertible. Panic may resent it, ignorance may deride it, malice may distort it, but there it is.”

 It’s important to remember we’re always trying to experience wholeness in all that we do.
 As we remember intention equals results, we monitor our results to identify our real priority intention and con- sider how fulfilling and productive it is; we assess if we would rather shift to a new, more joyful intention.
 In this way, we’re able to make new choices, aware of what we can control and effect.
 As a joyful learner, we exercise the incredible power of our minds and become ever more intentional in shifting our experiences so as to improve results in our work, relationships and life.

-As published nationally in Women’s Journals, October 2008
+As published nationally in Judy’s column Emotional Intelligence in The Women’s Journal, October 2008